vaened/laravel-authorization/README.md

 * [Blade Directives](#blade-directives)

 ## Installation
-Laravel Authorization requires PHP 7.1 or 7.2.
-This version supports Laravel 5.5 or 5.6 only.
+Laravel Authorization requires PHP 7.
+This version supports Laravel 7 only.

 To get the latest version, simply require the project using Composer:
 ```sh